antimof/UxPlay/README.md

 **-as 0**  (or just **-a**) suppresses playing of streamed audio, but displays streamed video.

+**-reset n** sets a limit of n consective timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present).
+After n failures, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
+The default value of n is 10; the value n = 0 means "no limit" on timeouts.

 **-nc** maintains previous UxPlay < 1.45 behavior that does **not close** the video window when the the client sends the "Stop Mirroring" signal. _This option is currently used by default in macOS, as the  window created in macOS by GStreamer does not terminate correctly (it causes a segfault)